 At £205 if it does what you need it to do, then without question it’s fantastic value.
 It’s essentially a portable baby bed with multiple uses.
 I don’t think that’s a lot of money to pay – if it works for your family.

-Final update: by the time I’d finished writing my Sleepyhead Grand baby pod review, Elfin had still not quite managed an entire night in the pod.
+By the time I’d finished writing my Sleepyhead review, Elfin had still not quite managed an entire night in the pod.
 However, there have been huge improvements and in the daytime we’ve even watched her climb into it and lay down, just because.
 Upshot: I’m confident she’s accepted it – hallelujah – we have something to work with! – and the only reason she invariably ends up in my bed is because since being so unwell, her favourite place is attached to me. <3